Welsh-language literature: The 20th-century literary revival

-A fellow student of Edwards's at Oxford was John Morris-Jones (1864-1929).
-A poet in his own right in the last years of the previous century (see above) as well as a translator of Heine and Omar Khayyam, it is in his capacity as an academic and critic that he would become a central figure in the twentieth century literary revival.
+A fellow student of Edwards's at Oxford was John Morris-Jones (1864–1929).
+A poet in his own right in the last years of the previous century (see above) as well as a translator of Heine and Omar Khayyam, it is in his capacity as an academic and critic that he would become a central figure in the 20th century literary revival.
 After completing his studies under John Rhys at Oxford, Morris-Jones would become the first lecturer in Welsh at the fledgling University of Wales and would teach many writers of the next generation.
 Morris-Jones would go on to standardise Welsh grammar and spelling, and later in life would also produce a book Cerdd Dafod (1925) in which he set out the rules of the strict metres; it remains an authoritative text on the subject.
 A stickler for academic standards who was entirely unafraid of causing offence, in a series of articles in O. M. Edwards's Cymru he would expose the inauthenticity of the Gorsedd, causing a scandal and beginning a wider conflict between the fledgling University (and Morris-Jones specifically) and the old Eisteddfod establishment which would also encompass poetic standards.
-Its credibility declining, the Eisteddfod invited Morris-Jones to adjudicate the Chair even though he had never won the award himself: he would regularly serve as chief adjudicator throughout the first quarter of the twentieth century, helping to usher in a new set of literary values: clarity, brevity, high linguistic standards, and an understanding of the literary tradition.
-The major poets associated with the 20th century revival - T. Gwynn Jones (1871-1949), W.J.
-Gruffydd (1881-1954), R. Williams Parry (1884-1956) and T. H. Parry-Williams (1887-1975) - undoubtedly all individually eclipsed Morris-Jones as poets, and in fact would all ultimately move beyond Morris-Jones's rather narrow poetic conception.
-Nevertheless their achievements would have been difficult or even impossible without the influence of John Morris-Jones.
+Its credibility declining, the Eisteddfod invited Morris-Jones to adjudicate the Chair even though he had never won the award himself: he would regularly serve as chief adjudicator throughout the first quarter of the 20th century, finally banishing the (never-realised) obsession with a Miltonian epic and helping to usher in a new set of literary values: clarity, brevity, high linguistic standards, and an understanding of the literary tradition.
+The major poets associated with the 20th-century revival – T. Gwynn Jones (1871–1949), W. J. Gruffydd (1881–1954), R. Williams Parry (1884–1956) and T. H. Parry-Williams (1887–1975) – undoubtedly all individually eclipsed Morris-Jones as poets, and in fact would all ultimately move beyond Morris-Jones's rather narrow poetic conception.
+Nevertheless, their achievements would have been difficult or even impossible without the influence of John Morris-Jones.